Our Living Soil, exhibition about our relationship with soil

 Park Fest Amstelpark 50 Years: masharu earth tasting, events in the Shadow Garden with de Onkruidenier and opening van Amstelpark – What do the trees of the Amstelpark tell us van Elmo Vermijs in Orangerie

 Our Living Soil symposium with lectures and debates about art and fieldwork, interspersed with demonstrations by the Our Living Soil artists in the Amstelpark.
-One of the speakers is Alexander Toland (author of Field to Palette and curator We Are Compost/Composting The We at the CCA Glasgow).
+One of the speakers is Alexandra Toland (author of Field to Palette and curator We Are Compost/Composting The We at the CCA Glasgow).

 NB: event dates are subject to change.